LindnerLab/DenseSuspensions/ParticleTracking/Python/Particle_Finding/Readme.md

     by an IFFT of the convoluted image.
     1. Following the convolution, the convoluted image is binarized, using *settings\['thresh_conv'\]* as a threshold
-    1. Next, possible particle locations are labelled using scipy.measure regeionprops.
+    1. Next, possible particle locagittions are labelled using scipy.measure regeionprops.
     1. ROI's are then separated from false positives given *settings\['selection_criteria'\]*.